Iberian Online Analysis Seminar

-The Iberian Online Analysis Seminars signify the dawn of a new chapter in a series that began as a collaborative endeavor between the Portuguese Group on Special Functions, Orthogonal Polynomials, and Applications and the University of Warsaw.
-Initially conceived under the name Portuguese-Polish Online Analysis Seminars, this initiative was organized by Kenier Castillo from the University of Coimbra (Portugal), and Galina Filipuk (September 2023-July 2025) and Dieudonné Mbouna (September 2023-December 2024) from the University of Warsaw (Poland).
+The Iberian Online Analysis Seminars mark the beginning of a new chapter in a series of online analysis seminars that started in November 2023, as an initiative of the Portuguese Group on Special Functions, Orthogonal Polynomials, and Applications, in collaboration with the University of Warsaw.
+These seminars have been characterized by the careful selection of their speakers.
+The seminars are now coordinated by Kenier Castillo, one of the original founders of the series, from the University of Coimbra (Portugal), and Renato Álvarez-Nodarse, from the University of Seville (Spain).

 Upcoming seminars